hapax/hapax.github.io/assets/chuzenji.md

 </div>
 </figure>

-At street level, the Little Forest presents an enigma of locked and unmarked doors.
+Back at street level, the Little Forest presents an enigma of locked and unmarked doors.
 I pick one at random and knock quietly; nothing.
 I knock harder.
 After a few minutes, a blob appears behind the frosted glass,